ayatokura/ai-openscale/cloud-risk-openpages-mrg.md

 1. From the MRM – Pre-prod project screen, click the Settings tab.
 2. In the Associated services pane, click the Add service button, and then click Watson.
-3. Find the Watson Machine Learning tile and click Ad4.
+3. Find the Watson Machine Learning tile and click Add.
 4. From the Machine Learning configuration window, click the Existing tab.
 5. From the Existing Service Instance drop-down box, select the Machine Learning-Pre-Prod instance and click the Select button.

 ### Step 3: Add the sample beta notebook to the project
 {: #mrm-risk-openpages-mrg-dsxsteps3}

 As part of your closed beta information package, you were given access to a Watson Studio notebook.
-You’ll use it to set up your connection between {{site.data.keyword.aios_short}} and IBM OpenPages, to create and deploy pre-prod models, and configure the model deployments in Watson OpenScal5.
+You’ll use it to set up your connection between {{site.data.keyword.aios_short}} and IBM OpenPages, to create and deploy pre-prod models, and configure the model deployments in {{site.data.keyword.aios_short}}.
 1. From the project page, click the Add to project button.
 2. Click the Notebook tile.
 3. Click the From file tab, click the Choose file button and then, select the **OpenScale and OpenPages model risk management on IBM Cloud**.ipynb** notebook file that you can download from the https://github.com/pmservice/ai-openscale-tutorials GitHub repository.